 The ice cream will need to be frozen for 5-6 hours before it’s ready.
 If you’re reading this on Halloween morning, you’ll have just enough time to make a batch of this for a special Halloween dessert!
 And still have time to sew some spider legs onto a giant black onesie for your husband to wear. 😉

 Happy Halloween guys!!
-Today we’re handing out some Halloween cake pops to Oscar’s pre-school class and going for a quick trick-or-treat run around the neighbourhood after dinner.
-I can’t wait to do a quality check on the kids’ candy bags once they’re in bed….
+Today we’re handing out some Halloween cake pops to Oscar’s pre-school class and going for a quick trick-or-treat run around the neighborhood after dinner.
+I can’t wait to do a quality check on the kids’ candy bags once they’re in bed…

 And then follow up with a scoop of this tiger tail no-churn!